Posted on April 7, 2023

 Wait, doesn’t she live in Malibu!?

-Article says she met Hefner only once briefly in response to the writer’s slightly provocative question.
+Article says Paige met Hefner only once briefly at a stop at the Chicago mansion.

 By the end of her life she knew Hefner more closely in her hometown of Los Angeles.